pubkey/rxdb/examples/react-native/README.md

 ## Syncing

 For database replication and syncing you will need to input a public ip address as the app simulators will have a different context for `localhost`.
-One simple way is to run a server locally and expose the port via [ngrok](https://ngrok.com/).
+One simple way is to run a server locally and expose the port via [tunnelmole](https://tunnelmole.com/docs), a free and open source tunneling tool, or [ngrok](https://ngrok.com/), a popular closed source tunneling tool.

 ## Try it out